 There are different ways to break down the cost of your extension, but here are some rough costs.

-Building work costs depend on the results you're after, but reckon to pay around £1,500 to £1,900 per square metre for basic quality; £1,900 to £2,200 per square metre for good quality; and £2,200 to £2,400 per square metre for excellent quality when building a single storey extension.
+Building work costs depend on the results you're after, but expect to pay around £1,500 to £1,900 per square metre for basic quality; £1,900 to £2,200 per square metre for good quality; and £2,200 to £2,400 per square metre for excellent quality when building single storey extensions.